PranshuSrivastava/aboutcode/README.md

 server-side application to collect and track known package vulnerabilities.

-We also co-started and work closely with a few key other orgs and projects:
+We also co-started and work closely with a few  other key organisations and projects:

 - [Package URL](https://github.com/package-url)  which is an emerging standard to reference software packages of all types with simple, readable and